Man in Outer Banks dies trying to save 12-year-old from rough surf

-POWELLS POINT, N.C. – Kenny Ray Gooch, 32, died in the Outer Banks on Thursday after drowning in the ocean while trying to save a 12-year-old boy who was caught up in rough currents and surf.
+POWELLS POINT, N.C. - Kenny Ray Gooch, 32, drowned at an Outer Banks beach Thursday.
+He was trying to save a 12-year-old boy who was caught up in rough currents and surf.

-Officials told News 3 that a 19, 14 and 12-year-old were swimming together north of the Kitty Hawk Pier when they got caught in the rough currents and pulled 75-yards out into the sea.
+Officials told News 3 that a 19-, 14- and 12-year-old were swimming together north of the Kitty Hawk Pier when they got caught in the rough currents and were pulled 75 yards out into the sea.

 When the 12-year-old started getting pulled out even further, Gooch, who was also the boyfriend of the child's mother, went into the water to save him.
 This is when he was swept out even farther into the ocean and disappeared.